 Even though I have instructions on how to shallow fry I do still highly recommend that you deep fry them for the best result.
 If you shallow fry you may have issues with the batter not staying on as well as you probably would like.

 Would you prefer to watch a video on how to this amazing homemade corn dog recipe up?
-Be sure to check out the video I have prepared above.
+Be sure to check out the video I have prepared below.

 The Corn Dog Batter Recipe